 Prerequisite: NURSNG-124, TB test and physical exam within the last six months.
 Proof of vaccination for Hepatitis B (or signed waiver), rubeola, rubella, mumps, polio, diphtheria, and tetanus required.
-In order to register, a packet must be picked up in the Allied Health office.
-Forms must be completed and submitted to the Allied Health Office by the deadline provided.
-Provides additional clinical practice to students emphasizing beginning and intermediate medical/surgical skills.
+In order to register, a packet must be picked up in the Mathematics, Sciences, and Health Professions office.
+Forms must be completed and submitted to the Mathematics, Sciences, and Health Professions office by the deadline provided.

+Provides additional clinical practice to students emphasizing beginning and intermediate medical/ surgical skills.
 Not appropriate for students who have completed a nursing program.
-Offered pass/no-pass only.
+In order to register, equivalency of Nursing 124 must be presented to the Mathematics, Sciences, and Health Professions office.
 Field trip required.

-NURSING 206 OPERATING ROOM NURSING
+NURSNG 206 OPERATING ROOM NURSING